mickeymst/mickeymst.github.io/_pages/publications.md

 Received __"The Second Best Master's Thesis Award"__

 - __Michiharu Yamashita__ and Ushio Sumita
-**Network Analysis of Smartphone Application's Competitiveness Based on Possessions**
+**Network Analysis and Visualization for Mobile Applications’ Competitiveness Based on Logs of Installing and Uninstalling Applications**
 Thesis for Bachelor's degree in my department
 *Supervised by Professor Emeritus [Ushio Sumita](https://researchmap.jp/read0078304/?lang=english)*